A 1031 exchange is a swap of one investment property or parcel of land for another that allows capital gains taxes to be deferred.

 Section 1031 is a provision in the United States Internal Revenue Code that allows business owners of investment property to defer federal taxes on some exchange of real estate.

 It’s used by investors who are selling one property and reinvesting the proceeds in one or more other properties.

-It’s not available to buyers or sellers of personal homes for their own use.
+It’s not available to buyers or sellers of personal homes.

 Qualified Section 1031 exchanges are called “1031 exchanges,” “like-kind exchanges,” or “starker exchanges.”